 To prove that you have completed the 50-hour requirement, you will need to submit

 Neither the Office of Clinical and Pro Bono Programs nor the Office of the Registrar may sign these Affidavits – only a supervising attorney or faculty member may certify pro bono hours.
-Each Affidavit must be signed by the student before a notary and certified and signed by the attorney who supervised the pro bono work.
+Each Affidavit must be signed by the student before a notary and certified and then signed by the attorney who supervised the pro bono work.
 After an attorney signs the Pro Bono Affidavit, it should be returned to the student who is responsible for submitting the original signed copy as part of the Application for Admission.

 Law-Related Employment Affirmations